 "String the chain through the key's ring and wear it around your neck.
 The key and chain will remain invisible, insubstantial, and, for all intents and purposes, will cease to exist until you are once again in Gringotts, whereupon it will reappear."
 Harry nodded and did as instructed, slipping the chain around his neck and following the goblin from the room.

 Hagrid was where they had left him, looking only marginally better and still quite green.
 Harry eyed him, his thoughts racing around in his head like a blizzard.
-Obviously, Hagrid was sent to keep an eye on me as well as make sure I just get my school stuff and nothing else.
-He'll probably sensor what I get to buy as well, as per staff orders or the like.
+Obviously, Hagrid was sent to keep an eye on me as well as make sure I get my school stuff…and possibly nothing else.
+He'll probably censor what I get to buy as well, as per staff orders or the like.

 Another glace at the almost nauseous man.
 While I'm sure he means well, I'd much prefer to explore on my own.
 He's too trusting for his own good, and if I play this right, I could probably ditch my chaperone without appearing to do so and come out of it with both of us the happier.
 Hmm…now all I need is a map of the Alley and store suggestions.